rlm8291/authorize_test/README.md

 * Set "AUTHORIZE_LOGIN" to the Authorize.net Login ID
 * Set "AUTHORIZE_KEY" to the Authorize.net Transaction Key

 Use flask_ssl to run an adhoc ssl instantce.
-Required for setting up the ifame communicator Also for ease of use flask_ssl_watch
+Required for setting up the iframe communicator.

+Also for ease of use "make flask_ssl_watch"

 Page is set to create a profile for interactions.
 Simple actions for creating a response and validating the transactions.
 Get Embedded Payment either retrieves the last created token or sets a new one for ease of use.